HTTPArchive/almanac.httparchive.org/src/content/en/2020/privacy.md

 The largest player on the online tracking market is definitely Google, with eight of its tracking domains present in the top 10 trackers and prevalent on at least 70% of websites.
 Following are Facebook and Cloudflare.

-WhoTracksMe’s tracker list also defines categories that the trackers belong to.
+WhoTracksMe's tracker list also defines categories that the trackers belong to.
 The following figure shows the distribution of the different categories for the 100 largest trackers.

 {{ figure_markup(
   image="privacy-tracker-categories.png",